feature-sliced-design

 4. Architectural Rules (MUST)

 These rules are the foundation of FSD.
 Violations weaken the architecture.
-If you must break a rule, ensure it is an intentional design decision — document the reason and obtain team consensus.
+If you must break a rule, ensure it is an intentional design decision and document the reason in code (a comment or ADR).

 4-1.
 Import only from lower layers